 Experience Matters in an Insurance Agent

-Due to their lack of knowledge with the industry, most agents will not be able to help you with all the necessary coverages and endorsements you need in the intermodal trucking insurance packages.
-When shopping ask the agent or broker you are dealing how much experience he or she has with intermodal truckers.
+Because container hauling insurance is a niche, many agents will not be able to help you with all the necessary coverages and endorsements you need in the intermodal trucking insurance packages.